gordonbrander/magnetize/README.md

 - `cid`: the CID.
 - `cdn`: URL to a location where you can GET the data by CID.
 E.g. if `cdn=https://example.com/ipfs`, then you can GET `https://example.com/ipfs/<CID>`.
 - `xs`: "Exact Source".
 A direct HTTP link to the data.
 Unlike `cdn`, this option does not require the source to conform to a URL format.
+- `dn`: "Display Name".
+A suggested file name.
 - `xt`: "Exact Topic".
 The BitTorrent infohash (optional).
-- `dn`: "Display Name".
-A suggested file name.

-It is also possible to construct a hybrid magnet link that works with both Magnetize and BitTorrent by including the [`xt` parameter](https://blog.libtorrent.org/2020/09/bittorrent-v2/#:~:text=the%20same%20torrent.-,magnet%20links,-The%20magnet%20link)
+Note it is possible to construct a hybrid magnet link that works with both Magnetize and [BitTorrent](https://blog.libtorrent.org/2020/09/bittorrent-v2/) by including the `xt` parameter.

 ```url
 magnet:?xt=urn:btmh:<INFOHASH>&cid=<CID>&cdn=https://example.com/ipfs
 ```

+This gives the magnet link added resiliency by allowing clients to fall back to BitTorrent's p2p network when an HTTP source is unavailable.

 ## CIDs